2 Chronicles 33 – The Reigns of Manasseh and Amon

 ii.
 “Manasseh’s repentance was evidently the chief subject in the mind of the chronicler, and while his sins are painted faithfully and revealed in all their hideousness, all becomes but background which flings into relief Manasseh’s genuine penitence and the ready and gracious response to God.”
 (Morgan)

 iii.
 In his sermon, The Old Testament “Prodigal,” Spurgeon imagined what it would be like for the remnant of believers in Jerusalem to hear that Manasseh was returning from Babylon.
 They had a brief pause in the persecution they had suffered from the evil king, and at least a slow-down in the official promotion of idolatry.
-Now to hear he was coming back must have drove them to their knees, asking God to have mercy on them once again.
+Now to hear he was coming back must have driven them to their knees, asking God to have mercy on them once again.
 Imagine their surprise when they found that King Manasseh returned a repentant, converted man!

 iv.
 “Oh!
 I do not wonder at Manasseh’s sin one half so much as I wonder at God’s mercy.”
 (Spurgeon)